Goldman lifts Itau Unibanco Holding S.A. [ITUB] price estimate. Who else is bullish?

 Itau Unibanco Holding S.A.
-[NYSE: ITUB] stock went on a downward path that fall over -0.21% on Monday, amounting to a one-week price increase of more than 5.43%.
-The company report on February 2, 2021 that Itaú Unibanco Holding S.A. – Projections 2021.
+[NYSE: ITUB] jumped around 0.02 points on Monday, while shares priced at $5.09 at the close of the session, up 0.39%.
+The company report on March 17, 2021 that Itaú Unibanco Holding S.A.: Material Fact: Payment of Interest on Capital.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.